 Whether you eat them raw, toasted, baked, ground or any other way, flax seeds provide a host of powerful nutritional benefits.
 Although raw flax seeds do contain traces of cadmium and cyanide, eating those compounds in such small amounts is very unlikely to cause any adverse effects and doesn't outweigh the benefits of including the seeds in your diet.
+Find out more about the nutrition breakdown of flax seeds by using a calorie counter.

 In addition to being a strong source of essential fatty acids, otherwise known as omega-3s, flax seeds are high in fiber and lignans, phytochemicals that may boost the immune system and cut risks of disease.
 The National Institutes of Health reports that flax seeds may improve digestive health, improve kidney function, help lower your cholesterol level and reduce the risk of heart disease.